Ordination of women: Judaism

 In June 2009, Avi Weiss ordained Sara Hurwitz with the title "maharat" (an acronym of manhiga hilkhatit rukhanit Toranit) rather than "Rabbi".
 In February 2010, Weiss announced that he was changing Maharat to a more familiar-sounding title "Rabba".
 The goal of this shift was to clarify Hurwitz's position as a full member of the Hebrew Institute of Riverdale rabbinic staff.
 The change was criticised by both Agudath Yisrael and the Rabbinical Council of America, who called the move "beyond the pale of Orthodox Judaism".
 Weiss announced amidst criticism that the term "Rabba" would not be used anymore for his future students.
 Also in 2009, Weiss founded Yeshivat Maharat, a school which "is dedicated to giving Orthodox women proficiency in learning and teaching Talmud, understanding Jewish law and its application to everyday life as well as the other tools necessary to be Jewish communal leaders".
-In 2015 Yaffa Epstein was ordained as Rabba by the Yeshivat Maharat.
-Also in 2015, Lila Kagedan was ordained as Rabbi by that same organization, making her their first graduate to take the title Rabbi.
+Maharat alumnae take a variety of titles upon ordination, including Maharat, Rabba, and Rabbanit.
+In 2015, Lila Kagedan was ordained as Rabbi by that same organization, making her their first graduate to take the title Rabbi.
 Hurwitz continues to use the title Rabba and is considered by some to be the first female Orthodox rabbi.

 In the fall of 2015 Rabbinical Council of America passed a resolution which states, "RCA members with positions in Orthodox institutions may not ordain women into the Orthodox rabbinate, regardless of the title used; or hire or ratify the hiring of a woman into a rabbinic position at an Orthodox institution; or allow a title implying rabbinic ordination to be used by a teacher of Limudei Kodesh in an Orthodox institution."
 Similarly in the fall of 2015 Agudath Israel of America denounced moves to ordain women, and went even further, declaring Yeshivat Maharat, Yeshivat Chovevei Torah, Open Orthodoxy, and other affiliated entities to be similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.

 Only men can become cantors (also called hazzans) in most of Orthodox Judaism, but all other types of Judaism allow and have female cantors.
 In 1955 Betty Robbins, born in Greece, became the world's first female cantor when she was appointed cantor of the Reform congregation of Temple Avodah in Oceanside, New York, in July.

 Barbara Ostfeld-Horowitz became the first female cantor to be ordained in Reform Judaism in 1975.

 Erica Lippitz and Marla Rosenfeld Barugel became the first female cantors in Conservative Judaism in 1987.